 Need a car occasionally, but not all the time?
 Car-sharing programs may be a good solution for you.
 These programs allow members to “check out” a vehicle by the hour or by the day from designated parking locations around the Cities.
 It’s a great option for students going shopping, staff going off-campus for lunch, and anyone who wants the option of a vehicle for short trips.

-HOURCAR — one of the car-sharing companies in the Twin Cities — will soon have a hybrid vehicle parked right on Augsburg’s campus!
+HOURCAR — one of the car-sharing companies in the Twin Cities — has a hybrid vehicle parked right on Augsburg’s campus!
 HOURCAR members enjoy the convenience of a vehicle available within a short walk.
-Members of the surrounding neighborhoods will also make use of this vehicle, available within their own community.
-More information about the HOURCAR partnership will be available soon.
+Members of the surrounding neighborhoods will also make use of this vehicle, available within their own community. .

 Commuters who must drive their own vehicles can make a difference too!
 A well-maintained vehicle will get better gas mileage and put fewer pollutants into the air, so be sure to have your car checked at regular intervals.